 In an ejection system in mold, ejector plates function alongside the ejector pins.
 It holds the head of the pins to prevent them from coming out during the ejector pins injection molding process.

-They have lubricating hollow-groove and applied to the surface of thin products that require high surface finish but would be marred by ejector pin marks defect.
+They have lubricating hollow grooves and are applied to the surface of thin products that require a high surface finish but would be marred by ejector pin marks defect.

-Therefore, it is important to trust a company with knowledge of Design for Manufacturing, how to use ejector pin and an excellent record of handling ejector pins injection molding design.
+Therefore, it is important to trust a company with knowledge of Design for Manufacturing, how to use ejector pins, and an excellent record of handling ejector pins injection molding design.